Trey-Whitehead/Public-Projects/README.md

 My name is Trey Whitehead, and I am a senior at Harvard University studying Applied Mathematics.
 I am a ROTC cadet, and upon graduation, I will commission as an Operations Research Analyst into the United States Air Force.
 I have received an opportunity to pursue graduate studies as one of nine recipients nationwide of the Air Force ROTC Strategic Scholars Program scholarship.
+Next fall, I will attend Georgia Tech to pursue an MS in Operations Research.

 In this repository, I have included a few projects from my time in college.
 Python is my language of choice, but I have experience in Mathematica, C, MATLAB, SQL, JavaScript, AMPL, Mathematica, and a few others.
-Please reference the AM115 and CS1090A project folders for my most recent coursework.
+Please reference the AM115, CS1090A, and CS1090B project folders for my most recent coursework.

 If you would like to see examples of my coursework, please email me at treywhitehead@college.harvard.edu for access to my private repository.